goauthentik/authentik/website/integrations/services/meshcentral/index.md

 -   Scopes: OpenID, Email and Profile
 -   Signing Key: Select any available key

 Note the Client ID and Client Secret values.

-Create an application, using the provider you've created above.
+Next, create an application, using the provider you've created above.

 ## MeshCentral configuration